Using Roman Letters as a Syllabary

 - (hyphen) appended to back-vowel lexical morpheme

 Those who know of R. Srikanth's language Lin, may find the above reminiscent of Lin's external and internal "cements" which are used to disambiguate Lin's enneasemant words (words having nine meanings).
 There is, indeed, a similarity and the fact that /nɛfilɛ/ and /nɔfulɔ/ will have different meanings makes nfr disemant.
-I grant that Lin's enneasemy does allow the language to have a high degree of compactness, it also adds complications.
-Disemy is as far as I dare go down the road of polysemy.
+Although Lin's enneasemy does allow the language to have a high degree of compactness, it also adds complications.
+Disemy is, I think, as far as I venture down the road of polysemy.